arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 Picking the best aesthetics for your graph is as much an art as it is a science.
 Claus Wilke's *Fundamentals of Data Visualization* is a great introduction to this topic.

-The distinction between visual elements that are "set" and those that are "mapped", and the code that each of these requires, is a common point of confusion and frustration for new users of ggplot, so if you're not solid on these concepts, give the last couple of sections a quick re-read before moving ahead.
+The distinction between visual elements that are "set" and those that are "mapped", and the code that each of these requires, is a common point of confusion and frustration for new users of ggplot (and sometimes even more advanced users, too).
+If you're not solid on these concepts, feel free to give the last few sections a re-read before moving on, but also keep in mind that this is something that may also become clearer with more experience creating visualizations.

 ### Exercise Time!